Performant Tridiagonal Factorization of Skew-Symmetric Matrices

 } This is {\bf half} the approximate cost of the unblocked right-looking (Parlett-Reid) algorithm and matches the approximate cost of the two-step right-looking (Wimmer's) algorithm.

-\paragraph*{Notes} What we have described is a somewhat new twist on Aasen's algorithm~\cite{Aasen}.
-Aasen recognized that $ X = L T L^T = L H $, where $ H = T L^T $ is an upper-Hessenberg matrix.
-As noted in his paper, in each iteration only one column of H needs to be computed and used in an iteration and hence $ H $ needs not be stored.
-This column of $ H $ is

-in our algorithm.
-We would like to think the present approach is a cleaner way of presenting the algorithm.
-The difference in number of FLOPs performed between right-looking (Parlett-Reid) and left-looking (Aasen) algorithms was noted by Wimmer, and is one motivation for computing a ``partial'' right-looking factorization (useful for computing the Pfaffian) at a cost matching the left-looking algorithm.
-Whether or not it is possible to derive a left-looking partial factorization algorithm which performs even fewer operations is an open question.
+\paragraph*{Notes} This algorithm is a twist on Aasen's algorithm~\cite{Aasen}.
+Aasen recognized that $ X = L T L^T = L H $, where $ H = T L^T $ is upper-Hessenberg.
+As noted in his paper, in each iteration only one column of $H $needs to be computed and used in an iteration and hence $ H $ needs not be stored.
+This column of $ H $ is $ \left( \right) \left( \right) $ in our algorithm.
+The difference in number of flops performed between right-looking (Parlett-Reid) and left-looking (Aasen) algorithms was noted by Wimmer, and is one motivation for computing a ``partial'' right-looking factorization (useful for computing the Pfaffian).
+Whether one can derive a left-looking partial factorization algorithm which performs even fewer operations is an open question.